 Various labs offer 24-hour urine testing which provides clinicians a detailed laboratory report stratifying stone risk based on the laboratory data points.
 Typically, 24-hour urine tests for nephrolithiasis prophylaxis will include urinary volume, pH, calcium, citrate, magnesium, phosphate, sulfate, oxalate, and uric acid.
 Supersaturation ratios for various stone types can then be calculated.
 In patients with a history of cystine stones or a positive cystine cyanide test, 24-hour cystine levels can also be measured.

-Below is a summary of the key components of the 24-hour urine analysis and their importance.
+Below is a summary of the key components of the 24-hour urinalysis and their importance.

 Urine Volume and Creatinine